The powers that be are waging a war on your wealth.

 It’s your labor after all.
-There’s nothing wrong with you defending against the government’s grubby paws—even if you’re a big business.
+There’s nothing wrong with defending it against the government’s grubby paws—even if you’re a big business.

 Perhaps it would be better if we abolished all of the complicated codes that lead to this imbalance.
 Or better yet, we should just abolish half of our taxes outright.
-We accept taxation as the status quo.
+We accept taxation as the normal state of things.
 In reality, the United States hasn’t always had a federal income tax (and some states still don’t have one).

 [pbd taxes video]

 Fair enough.
 But the road to legislation is a long one (and probably an even more rigged game).
 So the only real solution is to build wealth and use the tax codes for your advantage.

 Such is the game the big boys play.